SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 "I'm going to get you," Rarity shouted in a playful tone.

 "Catch me if you can!"
-Pinkie said, playfully taunting her.
+Pinkie said, taunting her.

 Rarity sped up, gaining ground on Pinkie.